Department of Physics

 Specific issues or prerequisites, not included in the table, can and shall be discussed with teachers.

-Module APP104 consists of a lecture with 3 CP and a seminar with 3 CP.
+Module APP104 consists of a lecture with 3 CP and the seminar "Modern Topics in Astronomy and Astrophysics" from the summer term or "Astro and Particle Physics/Seminar für Astro- und Teilchen-Physik " in the winter term with 3 CP.
 You can combine any 3 CP lecture from the lectures belonging to the elective modules with the seminar for this module.

-Module APP401 "Scientific Specialisation in Thesis Topic" requires 6 CP.
+Module APP401 "Scientific Specialisation in Thesis Topic" requires 6 CP in PO2017.
 Any lecture from the elective lectures or any group seminar can be used for this module.

 Most of the lectures from the elective modules are given once per year, not once per term.

-5. Beginning in the summer term, which lecture do I attend: Astronomy & Astrophysics (APP101) or Particle Physics (APP102) or both?
+6. Beginning in the summer term, which lecture do I attend: Astronomy & Astrophysics (APP101) or Particle Physics (APP102)?

 APP103 is during the term break.
 See the central webpage for the labwork here.

-Please see paragraph 17 from the General Provisions (available here): Submit three bound copies to the examination office plus a digital version (pdf preferred) of the thesis via email to the examination office.
+Please see the information in the Provisions (available here): Submit three bound copies to the examination office plus a digital version (pdf preferred) of the thesis via email to the examination office.
 See also the information on Theses.